 - KMOW was established to holistically address the needs of frail older adults by providing balanced nutrition and maintained independence.KMOW is sponsored by Jewish Family Service of MetroWest with generous funding from the UJA Campaigns of Jersey City, Bayonne and Hoboken, the Violet Zall-Hordes Foundation, and the Hudson County Office on Aging.
-The suggested donation is $2 per meal.
+The voluntary donation is $2 per meal.

 - Chai Café Congregate Kosher Nutrition Site in Bayonne

 - The Chai Café is a congregate Kosher nutrition site for anyone over 60 years of age, offering a hot nutritious lunch, socialization, and social work support.
 Each meal meets the nutritional requirements of the Older Americans Act, Title III Guidelines.
 Socialization programs include lectures on health, nutrition, safety and aging, holiday celebrations, intergenerational events, and a regular discussion group on current events.
 A social worker is on site to monitor changes in participants and assess eligibility for community resources as needed.
 The Chai Café was established to holistically address the needs of older adults, by reducing isolation, ensure balanced nutrition, and promote a healthy lifestyle.

 - The Chai Café meets Wednesdays at Temple Emanu-El of Bayonne.
 Lunch is served following socialization programs which take place at 10:45am.
-Reservations are required to guarantee a meal and the suggested donation is $2 per meal.
+Reservations are required to guarantee a meal and the voluntary donation is $2 per meal.

 - Temple Emanu-El